What is a Death Certificate?

 With passing, comes paperwork.
 When navigating your loved one’s after-life care, you’ll need to complete forms for a death certificate.
 Most funeral homes including Solace Cremation will help you do this.
 But knowing about the process and what information is required can help demystify this end-of-life document and explain what a death certificate is.

 What is a death certificate?

 A death certificate is a legal document that creates a demographic snapshot of your loved one when they leave this world.
 Death certificates include statistics and medical information pertaining to your loved one, including whether they were cremated or buried.
 They’re also required for transactions requiring proof of death, inheritances and registering your loved one’s death with your state.
 Solace Cremation takes care of filing and receiving death certificates.
-Costs vary from state to state and will be added into the cost of cremation services.
-It is the only additional cost you’ll encounter beyond our inclusive price.
+Costs vary from state to state.
+Death certificate fees are an additional cost you’ll encounter beyond our inclusive price.

 Learning about life through death

 When genealogists begin to explore a family tree, they often start with death certificates to learn more about someone’s age, race, level of education and marital or military status.
 These documents provide clues about what life was like for someone.